fenago/robotic-process-automation/md/Lab_9.md

 **Note:** Copy following excel files in the folder where you project is created.
 These files are present in are present in `Solution\Lab09` folder.

 ![](./images/lib8.png)

+**ProTip** You can open excel files here if you like to view them: `https://products.aspose.app/cells/viewer`

 **Adding Excel Activities**